gufolabs/gufo_liftbridge/README.md

 ---

-"Gufo Liftbridge" is the Python asyncio Liftbridge client library.
+*Gufo Liftbridge* is the Python asyncio Liftbridge client library.
 It hides complex cluster topology management handling tasks and the internals of the gRPC as well.
 Client offers following features: